 Goethe's early education was somewhat irregular and informal, and already he was marked by that apparent feeling of superiority that

-than law and put in his time expressing his reactions through some form of writing.
-On at least two occasions, this form was dramatic.
+life than law and put in his time expressing his reactions through some form of writing.
+On at least two occasions, this form was

-more frivolous ambition of learning to dance.
+somewhat more frivolous ambition of learning to dance.
 Along with his study of law, he studied art, music, anatomy and chemistry.
-A strong
+A

 importance in these formative years.